nshcat/stackableingots/README.md

 - Much improved renderer that fixes quite a few bugs (disappearing block, missing lighting, etc)
 - (In my opinion) improved interaction with ingot piles
 - Jade integration

+## TODO, mostly dev stuff
+- Make all string literals translateable
+- Either make ingot piles not mineable, or fix mining particles showing the missing texture texture
+- Rework old, bad code from IngotBlock.java
+- Look into not storing a list of ItemStacks in the block entity, but rather item instances
+- Look into issues arising when interacting with e.g. an AE2 terminal while holding an ingot.
+Currently, this will place an ingot pile in the air.
+Maybe require solid block under the pile that is to be created